Japanese armour

-Scholars agree that Japanese armour first appeared in the 4th century, with the discovery of the cuirass and basic helmets in graves.
+Japanese armour first appeared in the 4th century, as evidenced by the discovery of cuirasses and basic helmets in graves.

 During the Heian period (794–1185), the unique Japanese samurai armour ō-yoroi and dō-maru appeared.
-The Japanese cuirass evolved into the more familiar style of body armour worn by the samurai known as the dou or dō, with the use of leather straps (nerigawa), and lacquer for weatherproofing.
-Leather and/or iron scales were also used to construct samurai armours, with leather and eventually silk lace (kumihimo) used to connect the individual scales (kozane) of these cuirasses.
+The Japanese cuirass evolved into the more familiar style of body armour worn by the samurai known as the dō, with the use of leather straps (nerigawa) and Japanese lacquerware for weatherproofing.
+Leather and/or iron scales were also used to construct samurai armours, with leather and eventually kumihimo (braided silk) used to connect the individual scales (kozane) of the cuirass.

+The Sengoku period had created new armies of ashigaru, lightly-armoured peasant soldiers armed with long spears.
+Japan also began trading with European powers, principally the Portuguese Empire, which is known as the Nanban trade.
+Matchlock guns were sold to the Japanese in the 1500s, who rapidly improved them.
+These new tanegashima guns were mass-produced domestically.
+The combination of these two things meant samurai needed much lighter and simpler armour with different defensive qualities; this new style was called tosei-gusoku "modern armour".

-In the 16th century, Japan began trading with Europe, during what would become known as the Nanban trade.
-This was the first time matchlock muskets were imported, and as they became mass-produced domestically, samurai needed lighter and more protective armour.
-As a result, a new style of armour called tosei-gusoku (gusoku), which means modern armour, appeared.
-When a united Japan entered the peaceful Edo period, samurai continued to use both plate and lamellar armour as a symbol of their status.
+When a unified Japan entered the peaceful Edo period, samurai continued to wear both plate and lamellar armour as symbols of their status.

-Ōyamazumi Shrine is known as a treasure house of Japanese armour.
-It houses 40% of Japanese armour that has been designated as a National treasure and an Important Cultural Property.
-Kasuga Grand Shrine is also known as a treasure house of valuable armour.
+Ōyamazumi Shrine is renowned as a repository of armour.
+It houses 40% of armour that the government of Japan has designated as National Treasures and Important Cultural Properties.
+Kasuga Grand Shrine also has a large collection of valuable armour.

-Every year on Children's Day, May 5, Japanese households display miniature samurai armor and kabuto (helmets) in keeping with the tradition of Tango no Sekku.
-In feudal times, real samurai armor, kabuto, and tachi were displayed.
+Every year on Children's Day, which is May 5, households in Japan display miniature samurai armour and kabuto (elaborate helmets) as an adaptation of the former Imperial Court ritual of the tango no sekku.
+In feudal times, real samurai armour, kabuto, and tachi (swords) were displayed.